Published 12th February 2018

 Here we want to use the verb communicate as the subject of the sentence.
-We cannot say Communicate in English was important or To communicate in English was important.
+We cannot say Communicate in English was important or To communicate in English was important (well, we can but it sounds very formal).
 Instead we must use the gerund.

 …he found it difficult to speak English